IOP In Knoxville, TN

 Intensive outpatient programs offer a level of flexibility many other treatment programs are unable to provide.
 Those undergoing IOP treatment can continue their daily lives while still receiving effective treatment.
 This, in part, occurs through the utilization of pre-scheduled treatment sessions.
 IOP in Knoxville, TN can help bridge the gap between daily life and recovery in order to help you maintain both your forward momentum and continued support.

 Additionally, this option is perfect for those with work and family obligations who still wish to continue and complete their treatment.
 By attending IOP or Evening IOP around the Knoxville, Tennessee area, a person can heal their mind and body without having to put the rest of their life on hold.

 What is an Intensive Outpatient Program?

 When it comes to alcohol and drug rehab centers, there are two main types of programs— inpatient and outpatient.
-We proudly offer inpatient care at Tennessee Valley Recovery near Knoxville, Tennessee.
+We proudly offer inpatient care at Tennessee Valley Recovery in Knoxville, Tennessee.
 Inpatient programs require clients to stay at the treatment facility 24 hours per day.

 In contrast, outpatient programs provide the option to still live at home or sober living while receiving treatment.
 At an intensive outpatient program, clients will complete the treatment during scheduled session times throughout the week.
 Then they are able to return home afterward.
 However, this level of freedom means IOPs are not right for everyone.